oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 The `ServerOAuth2AuthorizedClientExchangeFilterFunction` provides a mechanism for using an `OAuth2AuthorizedClient` to make requests including a Bearer Token, and supports the following features:

 - **setDefaultOAuth2AuthorizedClient**: explicitly opt into using the oauth2Login to provide an access token implicitly.
 For this use case, the `WebClient` is used to access a third-party service, so the tokens obtained from Okta are not valid for accessing GitHub.
 - **setDefaultClientRegistrationId**: set a default ClientRegistration.registrationId.
 This could be a useful option, as the `WebClient` would be already initialized with the required GitHub client registration.
-But for some reason the integration test will not pick up the mock client registration, and a grant flow will be triggered to production GitHub.
-That's the reason why instead of using this feature, the `WebClient` is passed the GitHub authorized client through attributes, when invoked in the `SearchController`.
+But for some reason, the integration test will not pick up the mock client registration, and a grant flow will be triggered to production GitHub.
+That's the reason why instead of using this feature, the `WebClient` is passed the GitHub authorized client through attributes when invoked in the `SearchController`.

-For the Github client registration, you need GitHub account.
-Sign in and go to the top right user menu and choose **Settings**.
+For the Github client registration, you need a GitHub account.
+Sign in and go to the top-right user menu and choose **Settings**.
 Then on the left menu, choose **Developer settings**.
 From the left menu, select **OAuth Apps**, then click on **New OAuth App**.
-For the example, set the following vales:
+For the example, set the following values:

 - Application name: search-service
 - Homepage URL: http://localhost:8080
 - Authorization callback URL: http://localhost:8080

 Click **Register application**.
-Now, in the application page, click on **Generate a new client secret**.
+Now, on the application page, click on **Generate a new client secret**.
 Copy the **Client ID** and the generated **Client secret**.

 {% img blog/spring-webclient/github-oauth-application.png alt:"GitHub OAuth Application clientID and secret" width:"800" %}{: .center-image }